ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 Motivation
 ------------

 Parallel hardware is here.
 The overwhelming majority of GHC users probably has access to multiple cores.
 Parts of GHC's ``base`` library, as well as FFI implementation, utilize those resources.
 In this setting, **defaulting** to the single-threaded RTS seems to be a legacy, which is not only over-pessimistic about the program environment, but also leads to subtle crushes and deadlocks when those GHC features are in use.
-E.g.
+Here is the list of some of the known problems arising from the absence of ``-threaeded``.

+* Blocking FFI calls do not yield to other threads.
+Common use cases:

+  * ``System.Process.waitForProcess`` blocks other threads.

+* Foreign export and foreign import wrapper cannot be called by other threads.

+* The IO Manager only exists with ``-threaded``, which means that:

-* using ``GHC.Conc.registerDelay`` aborts compilation without ``-threaded``,
+  * Control.Concurrent.STM.registerDelay aborts compilation without ``-threaded``.
-* calling a foreign function that is “safe” and blocks makes the nonthreaded RTS blocking altogether.
+  * Other uses of the event manager, such as ``getSystemEventManager`` fail.
+  * ``System.Timeout`` falls back to an inefficient implementation.
+  * Parallelism (``+RTS -N`) doesn't work.

+* Not a problem per se, but a matter of consistency: GHCi is built with ``-threaded`` by default, so using the same for binaries by default seems more consistent.

 The proposal suggests avoiding these subtle problems by defaulting on the threaded RTS, and provide a way to fallback for users in need of single-threaded RTS mode for certain reasons (determinism, debugging, limited hardware, etc.).
 The latter can be done by the means of the new ``-single-threaded`` flag.